 One of shilajit’s most traditional uses is as an anti-aging treatment.
 The antioxidant effects of fulvic acid likely play a large part in this as oxidative stress tends to accelerate the aging process.

-Other Shilajit Benefits
+Shilajit Benefits for Men

 The results showed that those who took the shilajit retained greater maximum muscle strength and displayed increased fatigue resistance.
 The researchers hypothesized that this effect could be due to enhanced function in mitochondria, the energy-producing component of cells.